 Always open Excel as your first application.
 This gives it first rights to memory (or so we have heard).
 If you close Excel, close other applications and then re-open Excel to allow it first memory rights.
 Always open Excel before opening Outlook.

 If you workbooks had a lot of conditional formats this can cause problems.
 Minimize use of condition formats whenever possible.
 There are reports of a bug in Excel 2007 where just copying and pasting conditionally formatted cells duplicates the formats over and over.
 Too many conditional formats can also cause slow workbook opening and slow response in Excel.
-We do not know if this bug was fixed in 2010 or 2013.

 Minimize the number of charts in your open workbooks.
 Charts can cause a significant demand on memory.
 In Excel 97-2003, you can select Tools, Options, View, and click on the option under Objects to "Show placeholders" to help on memory.